Virtual Pet Therapy for Care Homes

 A woman in business attire is trying on a virtual reality headset while a man in a grey polo shirt is pointing at it, in a well-lit room with plants and artwork in the background.

-For Managers
+For Business

 • Adds to the care offering of your home